 The scheme will be open to published or unpublished writers.

-This scheme is open to submissions of prose, poetry, creative non-fiction (including life-writing) and scripts for radio, stage and screen.
+This scheme is open to submissions of prose, poetry, creative non-fiction (including life-writing) and spoken word.

 Writing East Midlands decisions will be based on a balance of factors:

-• The literary quality of the work submitted
+- The literary and artistic quality of the work submitted